Birmingham Phoenix: History

-The announcement of the new eight-team men's and women's tournament series in 2019 was not without controversy, with the likes of Virat Kohli criticising the England and Wales Cricket Board for pursuing a shift away from Test cricket, while others argued the format should have followed the established and successful Twenty20 format.
+The announcement of the new eight-team men's and women's tournament series in 2019 was not without controversy, with the likes of Virat Kohli criticising the England and Wales Cricket Board (ECB) for pursuing a shift away from Test cricket, while others argued the format should have followed the established and successful Twenty20 format.
 The ECB however decided it needed a more unique format to draw crowds.

-In July 2019 the side announced that former Australian batsman Andrew McDonald would be the men's team's first coach.
-McDonald will be assisted by Daniel Vettori, Jim Troughton and Alex Gidman.
+In July 2019, the side announced that former Australian batsman Andrew McDonald would be the men's team's first coach.
+McDonald will be assisted by Daniel Vettori, Jim Troughton, and Alex Gidman.
 In September Ben Sawyer was appointed the first coach of the women's side.

-The inaugural Hundred draft took place in October 2019 and saw the Phoenix claim Chris Woakes as their headline men's draftee, and Amy Jones as the women's headliner.
-They are joined by England international Moeen Ali and Worcestershire's Pat Brown for the men's team, while Kirstie Gordon joins Jones in the women's side.
+The inaugural Hundred draft took place in October 2019 and saw the Phoenix claim Amy Jones as the women's headline draftee and Chris Woakes as their headline men's player.
+They were joined by England internationals Kirstie Gordon and Moeen Ali and Worcestershire's Pat Brown.